AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 ------
 ### An Overview of Build Tools: Ant
 The runtime components of Ant are written in Java, but the Ant scripts are an **external DSL** written in **XML**.
-This combination gives Ant powerful cross-platform capabilities.  <!-- .element: class="fragment fade-in-parent-with-next" -->
+This combination gives Ant powerful cross-platform capabilities.
 <img src="assets/ant-example.jpg" width="700">

 Some shortcomings:  <!-- .element: class="fragment fade-in-with-next" -->